Junyi Liao

 Welcome to my site!

 I am a lecturer in finance at Essex Business School, University of Essex.
 I obtained my PhD in economics from LSE.
-My current research is on expectations formation.
+My current research is on expectations formation and its macro and finance implications.

 Contact: junyi.liao@essex.ac.uk twitter